tiyasha-paul/skillhive/README.md

 # SkillHive: AI-Powered Adaptive Learning & Career Assistant

-SkillHive is an intelligent learning platform that adapts to each student's pace, identifies learning gaps, and provides personalized recommendations using AI.
-It combines dynamic quiz generation, adaptive practice, explainable resume analysis, and a focused learning environment.
+SkillHive is a next-generation **AI-Powered Adaptive Learning Ecosystem** that evolves with every student.
+It goes beyond traditional learning management by using real-time analytics to personalize education, identify weak areas, and bridge the gap between academic mastery and career readiness.

 ![SkillHive Landing Page](public/landing-page-preview.png)